 6. Biberach an der Riß

 This German tourist spot has a definite hedonistic flair.
 Take a minute to step into what may be one of the oldest, well-preserved houses in the country (1318), and then go for luxury.
-Join all the locals in their afternoon gelato, stop into the famous Café Kolesch for a macaron (or eight) and a cappuccino, then scurry off to the Kolesch Tannery for a tour.
+Join all the locals in their afternoon gelato, stop into the famous Café Kolesch for a macaron and a cappuccino, then scurry off to the Kolesch Tannery for a tour.
 It’s the last place in the world where you can find naturally-tanned leather, no chemicals, no processing.
-Then finish your day with a German beer and an order of Seelen – Germany’s delectable answer to the baguette – at Goldener Rebstock (they’re famous for it).
+Then finish your day with a German beer and an order of Seelen – Germany’s delectable answer to the baguette – at Goldener Rebstock.
 Just don’t ring the bell at your table – or you’re responsible for buying everyone’s next round!

-And, nope, Biberach is not named after Justin Bieber.
+And, nope, Biberach has nothing to do with Justin Bieber.
 Phew.

 Wander through this town via hundreds of staircases that shuffle you through the cobblestone streets and in-between half-timbered houses.
 It’s quite hilly, making you feel like you’re on the edge of some other world.
 Behind the Rathaus (town hall) offers a particularly Instagramable view of this German tourist attraction, which is still entered by a double gate to this day.